GEOS-DEV/GEOS/src/docs/sphinx/pythonTools/mesh_doctor.rst

 Computes the volumes of all the cells and displays the ones that are above a prescribed threshold.
 Cells with negative volumes will typically be an issue for ``geos`` and should be fixed.

-.. program-output:: python mesh_doctor.py element_volumes --help
+.. command-output:: python mesh_doctor.py element_volumes --help
-   :cwd: coreComponents/python/modules/geosx_mesh_doctor
+   :cwd: ../../../coreComponents/python/modules/geosx_mesh_doctor

 ``fix_elements_orderings``
 """"""""""""""""""""""""""